stuartmander39/hello-world-repo/README.md

 # hello-world-repo
-This is just a trial repo I used when practicing git
+This is just a trial repo I used when practicing git...